Code-Institute-Submissions/CI-MS1-Hair-by-Jo/README.md

 The project was deployed to GitHub Pages using the following steps:

+1. A local project was created in GitHub with a new repository called 'CI-MS1-Hair-by-Jo'
+2. The project had regular push and detailed commits which were pushed to the GitHub website before deployment
-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/scottsimpson91/CI-MS1-Hair-by-Jo)
+3. The project was deployed by logging in to GitHub and locating the [GitHub Repository](https://github.com/scottsimpson91/CI-MS1-Hair-by-Jo)
-2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu
+4. At the top of the Repository (not top of page), locate the "Settings" Button on the menu and click
-3. Scroll down the Settings page until you locate the "GitHub Pages" Section
+5. Scroll down the Settings page until the "GitHub Pages" Section was found
-4. Under "Source", click the dropdown called "None" and select "Master Branch"
+6. Under "Source", click the dropdown called "None" and select "Master Branch"
-5. The page will automatically refresh
+7. The page will automatically refresh
-6. Scroll back down through the page to locate the now published site [link](https://scottsimpson91.github.io/CI-MS1-Hair-by-Jo/) in the "GitHub Pages" section
+8. Scroll back down through the page to locate the now published site [link](https://scottsimpson91.github.io/CI-MS1-Hair-by-Jo/) in the "GitHub Pages" section
-7. The code can be run locally through clone or download, you can do this by opening the [repository](https://github.com/scottsimpson91/CI-MS1-Hair-by-Jo), clicking on the code button and then selecting either 'clone' or 'download'
+9. The code can be run locally through clone or download, you can do this by opening the [repository](https://github.com/scottsimpson91/CI-MS1-Hair-by-Jo), clicking on the code button and then selecting either 'clone' or 'download'
-8. The Clone option provides a url, which you can use on your desktop IDE - Additional guidance can be found [here](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository)
+10. The Clone option provides a url, which you can use on your desktop IDE - Additional guidance can be found [here](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository)
-9. The Download option provides a link to download a ZIP file which can be unzipped on your local machine
+11. The Download option provides a link to download a ZIP file which can be unzipped on your local machine